 Stopping the transmission of TB from one adult to another

 Firstly there is a need to stop the transmission of TB from one adult to another.

 This is done through firstly, identifying people with active TB, and then curing them through the provision of drug treatment.
-With proper TB treatment someone with active TB disease will very quickly not be infectious and so can no longer spread the disease to others.
-The second main part of TB prevention is to prevent people with latent TB from developing active, and infectious, TB disease.
+With proper TB treatment someone with TB will very quickly not be infectious and so can no longer spread TB to others.

 The BCG vaccine will often result in the person vaccinated having a positive result to a TB skin test.

+Isoniazid is one of the drugs used to prevent latent TB from progressing to active TB or Tuberculosis.
 Isoniazid is a cheap drug, but in a similar way to the use of the BCG vaccine, it is mainly used to protect individuals rather than to interrupt transmission between adults.
 This is because children rarely have infectious TB, and it is hard to administer isoniazid on a large scale to adults who do not have any symptoms.
 Taking isoniazid daily for six months is difficult in respect of adherence, and as a result many individuals who could benefit from the treatment, stop taking the drug before the end of the six month period.